3 Days in Bangkok: The Perfect Itinerary for Culture, Food & Adventure!

 We are talking about the largest market in Thailand.
 It is very easily accessible by taxis or MRT and puts up 15,000 retails with products like apparels, food, Guate leather, silk, and jewellery.
 It is a wide area with lavish hotels, attractions and restaurants around.
 After shopping, it provides a convenient gateway to other hotspots.

 Make your last day count by enjoying a great ride on the water taxi.
-The Chao Phraya River is flowing through the eye-catching buildings and landmarks that would be yet to tick off from your bucket list.
+The Chao Phraya River flows through the eye-catching buildings and landmarks that would be ticked off from your bucket list.
 You will be mesmerised by the Thai heritage and culture imprinted on both sides of the river.
 You can couple the experience with other activities, by booking the 2-hour night cruise that looks fancy, has old romantic songs on loop and a gourmet buffet.

 Open daily from 9 AM to 7 PM; 50 TBH

 End the trip on a high note, literally!
 Booze and club in the lively and effervescent nightclubs and bars.
-This is one of the popular bachelor pads in the world.
-Go wild in the Hard Rock Cafe’s foam party or spend cheerful time at beach clubs and sunset bars or celebrate the full moon party.
-Dig into the scrumptious food and go round the extensive culinary scenes at those street hawker centres.
+This is one of the most popular bachelor pads in the world.
+Go wild in the Hard Rock Cafe’s foam party, or spend a cheerful time at beach clubs and sunset bars or celebrate the full moon party.
+Dig into the scrumptious food and go around the extensive culinary scenes at those street hawker centres.

 Conclusion